SanidhyaTaparia/Automated-Traffic-Control-System/README.md

 The app also has SOS feature which can be used by driver to contact police authorities in case of road emergencies.

 This was our overall project for the event.
+Simulation explanation video is [here](https://drive.google.com/file/d/14JcoLLE8V8_LEhRiyUDocJth_10loPWa/view?usp=sharing)

 ## Team